The history of Hezbollah, from Israel to Syria

 “After the war in 2006, Hezbollah reached the peak of its popularity,“ said Amer Sabaileh, a political analyst from the Washington-based Middle East Media and Policy Studies Institute. “[It] had the consensus of people when it came to resistance, credibility and speaking the truth.“

-Other Arab countries have joined the chorus of disapproval, with of polled Jordanians holding a negative view of Hezbollah.
+Other Arab countries have joined the chorus of disapproval, with 86 percent of polled Jordanians holding a negative view of Hezbollah.

 The quicksand pull of Assad‘s campaign has drawn Hezbollah deeper into a damaging war, even while forcing its members to shed some of their most important founding doctrines.
 As Sabaileh put it: “Right now, Hezbollah is becoming, for many parts of Lebanese society, an antagonist.“